meilisearch/documentation/resources/faq.md

 ## I am trying to add my documents but I keep receiving a `400 - Bad Request` response

 The `400 - Bad request` response probably means that your data is not in an expected format.
-You might have extraneous commas, mismatched brackets, missing quotes,etc..
-Meilisearch API accepts JSON, CSV, and NDJSON formats.
+You might have extraneous commas, mismatched brackets, missing quotes, etc. Meilisearch API accepts JSON, CSV, and NDJSON formats.

 In case of a [document addition](/reference/api/documents.md#add-or-replace-documents), only an array of objects is expected.